Baccalaureate Degree Candidates

 Location: DCU Center Arena (50 Foster St, Worcester, MA 01608)

-Time: 8:00AM - Doors will open to the DCU Arena
+8:00AM - Doors will open to the DCU Arena to all

-9:30AM - The academic procession will begin, family and guests should be seated by
+9:30AM - The academic procession will begin into the Arena, family and guests should be seated by this time.

-10:00AM - The Commencement Ceremony will begin and will last approximately two
+10:00AM - Ceremony/Speakers begin.
+The Commencement Ceremony will last approximately three hours.

 Commencement Speaker: tba